konestribe/LC-note/DFS_Backtracking.md

    - Sometimes if we are required all permutations, we can start the tracking from anywhere.
 In that case we should be using a visit set
  - DFS
    - Exit criteria would be running out of the whole list.
 Remember to add intermediate results to the final set.
+   - **Deduplication**
+     - We usually dedup by sorting elements beforehands, and prevent visiting same value in the same layer

 ### 78. Subsets
   - Practise: [link](https://leetcode.com/problems/subsets/)